polkadot-js/docs/docs/substrate/storage.md

 - **interface**: `api.query.staking.activeEra`
 - **summary**:   The active era information, it holds index and start.

-  The active era is the era currently rewarded.
-Validator set of this era must be equal to `SessionInterface::validators`.
+  The active era is the era being currently rewarded.
+Validator set of this era must be equal to [`SessionInterface::validators`].

 ### bonded(`AccountId`): `Option<AccountId>`
 - **interface**: `api.query.staking.bonded`